starsite/FileMaker-Swift/README.md

 ### Overview

 Swift 4.2 and Xcode 9.4 (or later) required.
+Supported up to Swift 5.1 and Xcode 11.2.1

 This `README.md` is aimed at FileMaker devs who want to integrate the Data API into their Xcode projects.
 Each function is paired with an example.
 Everything shown below is part of the `DataAPI.swift` class, in this repo.